a-moharil/TABASCO/userguide.md

 ## Target Matrix
 The '\targetmat' web-page displays the predicted contexts for the word T alog with the elbow plot of the clustering algorithm.
 ![pred](https://user-images.githubusercontent.com/93342024/194398729-7f58d817-ba67-402e-a556-c3e4c5e0e468.png)
-After, obtaining this prediction regarding the number of context clusters, the user is directed to select the threshold &tau.
-The value of &tau ranges from 0-1 with a step size of 0.1.
+After, obtaining this prediction regarding the number of context clusters, the user is directed to select the threshold τ.
+The value of τ ranges from 0-1 with a step size of 0.1.
 We recommend a default thereshold 0.48 but this can vary with the datasets under investigation.

 ![thresss](https://user-images.githubusercontent.com/93342024/194400474-a78f0a49-bae0-47e1-82da-e7c6eba93b08.png)